xbeat/Machine-Learning/README.md

 Instead, let's discuss the current state of Python performance optimization and alternative implementations that do use JIT compilation.

+## Softmax Function Explained Transforming Logits to Probabilities

+Understanding Softmax Function

+The Softmax function transforms a vector of real numbers into a probability distribution, ensuring all values are between 0 and 1 and sum to 1.
+It's commonly used in machine learning for multi-class classification tasks, converting raw model outputs into interpretable probabilities.

 ## Exploring Image Transformations with OpenCV in Python

 Introduction to Image Transformations with OpenCV